The city will be rid of the unsafe temporary housing for homeless families, known as cluster sites, by 2021, the mayor has said.

-Between 2000 and 2004, about 13,375 families lived in such housing units, the Institute of Children and Poverty said in its Uncensored: American Family Experiences with Poverty and Homelessness report.
+Between 2000 and 2004, about 13,375 families lived in such housing units, the Institute of Children and Poverty said.
 In 2002, 2,000 cluster apartments housed a quarter of the city’s homeless families, according to The New York Times.
 At the time, the city paid $2,900 per month for every unit, accruing $33 million in housing expenditures for cluster apartments alone, The Times report said.

 Over the years, as the city’s homeless shelter population continued to grow, infrastructure to accommodate those in need became insufficient.
 This increased the city’s dependency on temporary housing initiatives, such as the cluster site program, according to Turning the Tide of Homelessness in New York City, a report and action plan released by the mayor’s office in 2017.

 The number of shelter residents in New York City was 23,868 when Giuliani became mayor, the report said.
-That number increased to 31,009 when former Mayor Michael Bloomberg took office, and hit 51,470 — a high not seen since the Great Depression — when de Blasio became mayor in 2014, the report added.
+That number was 31,009 when former Mayor Michael Bloomberg took office, and grew to 51,470 — a high not seen since the Great Depression — when de Blasio became mayor in 2014, the report added.

 De Blasio’s plan to shutter cluster sites

 On Jan.
-4, 2016, de Blasio announced a three-year plan to shut down all of the cluster apartments, for which the city paid $125 million per year, before 2019.
+4, 2016, de Blasio announced a three-year plan to shut down all of the cluster apartments, for which the city paid $125 million per year.
 The idea was to turn all of the 3,000 units in more than 260 buildings into permanent housing for the residents, or move them to a shelter by Dec.
 31, 2018.

-De Blasio then released his Turning the Tide of Homelessness in New York City action plan in February, which pushed the deadline to close all cluster sites 2021.
+De Blasio then released his Turning the Tide of Homelessness in New York City action plan in February 2017, which pushed the deadline to close all cluster sites to 2021.